 Heel pain is very common.
 People with plantar fasciitis usually describe a sharp stabbing or burning pain which is worst first thing in the morning or when standing up.
 Although the plantar fascia attaches to both the heel and the forefoot plantar fasciitis pain is only perceived at the heel.

 People with flat feet or a very high arch tend to suffer from plantar fasciitis more than those who do not fall into either of these categories.
-Also, People with a shortened calf muscle, Gastrocnemius, are predisposed to plantar fasciitis.
+Also, People with a shortened calf muscle, Gastrocnemius, or higher leg muscles are predisposed to plantar fasciitis.
 Limited ankle range of motion, excess pronation or supination are also contributing factors.
 Other factors which can contribute to heel pain include obesity, atrophy of the heel pad, standing for long periods and even aging.

 What is a Heel Spur?

 When heel pain has gone on for a period of time calcium can deposit onto the plantar fascia and a spur may develop.
 According to literature about half of people with heel pain develop a spur.
 The presence or absence of a spur has no bearing on the amount of pain experienced by the patient.
 In fact, when treatment is successful, the patient no longer has any pain but the spur remains intact.
 To be pain-free is the goal of treatment.

 Call For Your Appointment Today: (814) 882-2663.

 According to the National Institues of Health, NIH; https://www.ncbi.nlm.nih.gov/books/NBK431073/ Plantar fasciitis accounts for 10% of all runner-related injuries and 11-15% of all foot-related injuries requiring medical care.